Candace Cameron Bure’s Daughter Natasha Eyeing Spot On ‘Dancing With The Stars’

 Candace Cameron Bure’s daughter hopes to follow in her mom’s dancing steps.
-The 20-year-old daughter of the Fuller House star recently revealed that she would love to land a spot on ABC’s Dancing With the Stars just as her mom did several five ago, Gold Derby reports.
+The 20-year-old daughter of the Fuller House star recently revealed that she would love to land a spot on ABC’s Dancing with the Stars just as her mom did several years ago, Gold Derby reports.

-Bure, who recently worked with two-time DWTS champ Peta Murgatroyd on the film Faith, Hope & Love told Entertainment Tonight that fans often ask her if she wants to be on Fuller House, but she says she would never be a guest star on the show because she wants the Netflix spinoff to be her mom’s “thing.”
+Natasha Bure, who recently worked with two-time DWTS champ Peta Murgatroyd on the film Faith, Hope & Love, told Entertainment Tonight that fans often ask her if she wants to be on Fuller House, but she says she would never be a guest star on the show because she wants the Netflix spinoff to be her mom’s “thing.”

-But all bets are off when it comes to Dancing With the Stars, the ABC celebrity ballroom competition that has boasted winners such as Rumer Willis and Alfonso Ribeiro.
+But all bets are off when it comes to Dancing with the Stars, the ABC celebrity ballroom competition that has boasted winners such as Rumer Willis and Alfonso Ribeiro.
 Natasha Bure told ET she would “love” to compete for a mirrorball trophy on the long-running dancing show.

 “I would love to do Dancing with the Stars.
 I think it would be the coolest thing.
 I’m so competitive.
 One day, hopefully.”